cyberphone/es6-bigint-json-support/README.md

 ## 2.2 RFC Mode Deserialization
 Deserialization of `BigInt` cannot be automated like serialization;
-the selection between different number types usually depends on an agreement between the consumer and the producer.
+the selection between different number types usually depends on conventions between JSON consumers and producers.
-The selection is either managed through the `JSON.parse()` `reviver` option or is performed after parsing has completed.
+The selections are either managed through the `JSON.parse()` `reviver` option or are performed after parsing has completed.

 **Note:** The RFC mode deserialization requires a new flag to `JSON.parse()`.